What are ERC-20 Tokens? A Beginner’s Explanation

 The ERC-20 protocol alone isn’t always sufficient for a token’s purposes.
 It’s only a standard for creating Ethereum-based tokens, and it doesn’t ensure useful, valuable, or even functional tokens.

 A token may still be further customized, as long as it meets the ERC-20 basics.
 One downside of the ERC-20 standard is that it makes deploying a token trivial on a technical level.
-As a result, many teams who would have been otherwise incapable of releasing an ICO have been able to.
-The sheer number of deployed tokens (47,454 and counting!) leads to an abundance of very similar tokens, which makes the selection process harder and more confusing for prospective investors.
+As a result, many teams who would have been otherwise incapable of launching a token have been able to.
+The sheer number of deployed tokens (533,514 and counting!) leads to an abundance of very similar tokens, which makes the selection process harder and more confusing for prospective investors.

 Another problem is that some projects implement the guidelines in an idiosyncratic way, which creates more confusion about the way their tokens operate.
-For example, tokens are sometimes sent to the smart contracts of other ICOs.
+For example, tokens are sometimes sent to the smart contracts of other projects.
 If that contract hasn’t allowed for this eventuality, then the tokens will be lost.
-By the end of 2017, over $3 million was lost this way!
-The ERC-223 proposal seeks to counter this flaw.
+The ERC-223 proposal was one attempt to counter this flaw.